antonyoung/Validators/README.md

 ### Description

 This is a simple and fast European postal code validator and formatter.
-Could easily be extended to add countries around the world.
+Could be easily extended add countries around the world.

 As validation regular expressions are used with group names.
-For postal code formatting the group names of the regular expressions are used.
+Group names of the regular expressions are used for the postal code formatting.
-All countries with space or with hyphen or with prefix, are all validated correctly without and will be automatically formatted in the correct way.
+All countries with space or with hyphen or with prefix.
+Are all validated correctly without them and will be automatically formatted in the correct way with space, hyphen or prefix.
-With space, hyphen or prefix with one exception Finland has two prefixes FI- / AX- without prefix FI- will be choosen as default.
+With one exception Finland has two prefixes FI- / AX- without prefix FI- will be choosen as default.
 Currently the default country as expected for now is The Netherlands.

 **Note:** - it does not validate if it's an existing postal code!

 Used the following site, as postal code rules and as guide lines in Europe: http://publications.europa.eu/code/en/en-390105.htm
 Current source code works for all European countries as given on this website.
-Not sure how valid the regular expressions are for the Alpha Numeric postal codes for the countires Ireland and UK?
+Not sure how valid the regular expressions are for the Alpha Numeric postal codes for the countires, Ireland and UK?
 I admit I just copied this from internet, I am not sure how this system works.

 ### Prerequisites